SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

 <br>

-9. The "Assign User" feature allows you to assign team members to jobs which grant "View" or "Assign" permissions.
+10. The "Assign User" feature allows you to assign team members to jobs and grant them "View" or "Assign" permissions.

 <br>